 For example, suppose you want to spread 4,000 evenly for the Revenue accounts in December.
 In the Spread window, you are informed that the spread will impact 4 rows.
 After the spread, when you expand the Revenue group row, you can see the 4 account rows underneath.
 The 4,000 is spread vertically into those rows; each one gets 1,000.

-When you spread a value from a selection of total row cells in one or more period columns, the value is spread vertically into the rows beneath the total row(s) in the hierarchy first, then spread horizontally across each of those periods.
+When you spread a value across a selection of cells in multiple total rows and period columns, the value is spread vertically into the rows beneath the total row(s) in the hierarchy first, then spread horizontally across each of those periods.
 This action is known as a partial spread, as it impacts only a part (segment) of the total row(s).

 Example 1: Partially spread in one total row